About

 Authors and tech

-Webbkoll is developed by Anders Jensen-Urstad (programming, design) and Amelia Andersdotter (FAQ, legislative information) of Dataskydd.net, a Swedish non-governmental organization working on making data protection easy in law and in practice.
-We are not affiliated with any political party.
+Webbkoll is developed by Anders Jensen-Urstad (programming, design) and Amelia Andersdotter (FAQ, legislative information).
+It was a project of Dataskydd.net (2015-2024), a Swedish non-governmental organization that worked on making data protection easy in law and in practice.

 Webbkoll uses Phoenix Framework (Elixir), Puppeteer and numerous open source libraries; see here for specifics.